 “I’d always played music for myself, to process my emotions and life,” Kenney reflects, affirming that it was never her intent to push her music outside of her inner circle.
 But after she began sharing her original tunes at gigs, comparisons to Alison Krauss became commonplace and others were adamant her angelic folk pop was destined to travel outside of NC.
 Heather's songs often have a folksy twist, inspired by bluegrass musicians like her grandfather, who taught her how to play her first song on guitar and how to pick a banjo.

-Heather's debut EP album Waltz (7/28/2017) melds acoustic guitar, banjo and ukulele to create warm, folk-inspired songs, unified by a 3/4 time signature.
+Heather was selected by the International Bluegrass Music Association as a showcase songwriter for the 2020 World of Bluegrass music festival.
+Her songwriting has been recognized in the Mid-Atlantic Song Contest, the Don Gibson Singer Songwriter Symposium, the Backwoods Beat Music Festival Songwriting Contest, and the WHIW Songwriting Contest.
+Her debut EP album Waltz (7/28/2017) melds acoustic guitar, banjo and ukulele to create warm, folk-inspired songs, unified by a 3/4 time signature.
 The album "delves into the kind of crystalline folk depths that artists such as Gillian Welch and Alison Krauss have spent so many years wandering through and adapting."
 (Joshua Pickard, Nooga.com).
-The album includes the award winning songs Whole Life of You (winner of the Backwoods Beat Music Festival Songwriting Contest, honorable mention in the Mid-Atlantic Song Contest) and Real World (winner of the WHIW Songwriting Contest).
 Waltz is available for free download at heatherkenney.bandcamp.com.

 For booking inquiries, contact Heather at email@example.com.